The Third Temple

 [5]Don Preston, 70 Weeks are Determined for…the Resurrection, (JaDon Productions, 2007), 97.

 [6]Two possible objections: 1.
 Commentators sometimes argue that “all things written” refers only to the prophecies in the Old Testament.
 However, this would not matter because the Old Testament prophesies about all the same things as the New Testament, including the second coming (Zech.
 14:1-2), the resurrection (Dan.
 12:2), the judgment (Mal.
 4:1-5), the new heaven and earth (Isaiah 65-66), and everything else.
 2. Commentators sometimes argue that “all things written” refers only to the things related to the destruction of Jerusalem.
 But this would not matter either because the second coming and resurrection happen at the destruction of Jerusalem (Isa.
-25:1–8; see my book The End Is Here, available summer 2024).
+25:1–8; see my book The End Is Here).

 [7] Josephus, Wars of the Jews, Book 2, Chapter 13, Parapgraph 4–5.